KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

       add or delete some or all of the request metadata.
 For example, if the metdata has originated from a requestor using the FreeForm backend this may need to be edited, whereas metadata from an external recognised source such as BLDSS should not.
 -  Display supplier metadata

    -  Displays any extra metadata that might have been provided by your ILL supplier that has not been included in the standard request fields.
+-  ILL request log

+   -  Displays a history of changes made to the request.
 -  Comments

    -  It is possible to add comments to an ILL request and these can be used